Morgan Stanley profit jumps as trading activity rebounds

 Morgan Stanley (MS.N) reported an 87 percent rise in third-quarter earnings as the Wall Street bank's trading, investment banking and wealth management businesses benefited from increased client activity and a hot equity market.

-The bank's shares were up 2.7 percent at $33.40 (20.93 British pounds) in morning trading on Friday as both profit and revenue handily beat analysts' average forecast.
+Morgan Stanley's shares rose 3.5 percent to $33.67 (20.93 British pounds) in early trading on Friday as both profit and revenue handily beat analysts' average forecast.

 The results show that even though Morgan Stanley has been focusing on its wealth management business since the financial crisis, its traditional investment banking operation can still have a big impact on its earnings.

-Morgan Stanley, which worked on Alibaba Group's (BABA.N) record $25 billion initial public offering, topped the list of IPO underwriters globally in the first nine months of 2014, the busiest period for stock offerings since 2007.
-The bank's equity underwriting revenue almost doubled to $464 million.
+Equity underwriting revenue almost doubled to $464 million, helped by a booming market for initial public offerings.
+Morgan Stanley was among the banks that worked on Alibaba Group Holding Ltd's (BABA.N) $25 billion IPO - the biggest in history.

+Bond trading revenue, excluding accounting adjustments, jumped 19.4 percent to $997 million after a sudden increase in market volatility last month that also boosted its Wall Street rivals.

-Overall institutional securities revenue, which encompasses trading and investment banking, jumped 22 percent to $4.52 billion.
+Overall institutional securities revenue, which includes trading and investment banking, rose 22 percent to $4.52 billion.

-The bank's bond operation got a boost last month when upbeat U.S. economic data, stimulus steps in Europe, and the shock exit of trading superstar Bill Gross from bond trading giant Pimco gave what had been a listless market a shot in the arm.
+After a long period of sluggish activity, the bond market was jolted to life in September by upbeat U.S. economic data, stimulus steps taken in Europe, and the shock exit of trading superstar Bill Gross from bond trading giant Pimco.

-Excluding accounting adjustments, bond trading revenue jumped 19.4 percent to $997 million.
-However, that paled against the 53 percent growth achieved by archrival Goldman Sachs Group Inc (GS.N), excluding accounting adjustments.
+But the 19.4 percent growth achieved by Morgan Stanley paled against that of archrival Goldman Sachs.
+Excluding accounting adjustments, Goldman reported a 53 percent jump in revenue from trading bonds, currencies and commodities.

 Like several other big banks, Morgan Stanley has been shrinking its presence in the bond market as tougher capital requirements against risky trading take hold.